-Canada’s highest court to make final ruling in legal battle royale
+Canada’s highest court to make final ruling in legal battle over carbon pricing

-These efforts reached their peak in September 2020, when Ecojustice lawyers were at the Supreme Court of Canada on September 22 and 23 to urge the country’s highest court to uphold the federal government’s right to put a price on carbon and set minimum national standards to fight the climate emergency.
+These efforts reached their peak in September 2020, when Ecojustice lawyers were at the Supreme Court of Canada to urge the country’s highest court to uphold the federal government’s right to put a price on carbon and set minimum national standards to fight the climate emergency.

-This is a monumental hearing that will determine whether the federal government can exercise its authority to compel the provinces to reduce emissions in the event they fail to do their fair share to tackle the climate crisis.
+The outcome of this monumental hearing will determine whether the federal government can exercise its authority and compel the provinces to reduce emissions in the event they fail to do their fair share to tackle the climate crisis.

 Whether you’ve donated, shared our work with your friends, or sent us an encouraging message, supporters like you have demonstrated time and time again that you’ve got our back — thank you.

-We remain confident that the Supreme Court of Canada will uphold the federal government’s legal authority to implement national measures to combat the climate emergency.
+We remain confident the Supreme Court of Canada will uphold the federal government’s legal authority to implement national measures to combat the climate emergency.

-In advance of our upcoming court appearance, we want to make sure you’re up to speed on why this Supreme Court hearing is so important and what needs to happen next in the climate emergency fight.
+In advance of the Court’s forthcoming ruling, we want to make ensure you’re up to speed on why this Supreme Court decision is so important and what needs to happen next in the climate emergency fight.

-In the last year, we’ve gone toe-to-toe with premiers who’ve made a point to politicize the climate emergency.
+In the last couple years, we’ve gone toe-to-toe with premiers who’ve made a point to politicize the climate emergency.

 From taking on Ontario Premier Doug Ford, who campaigned on a promise to gut the province’s cap and trade program and systematically dismantle any climate plan in the works, to challenging Alberta Premier Jason Kenney’s repeated attempts to undercut laws put in place to safeguard the climate, we’ve had our work cut out for us.